WDC 65C816: 24-bit addressing

 The other major change to the system while running in native mode is that the memory model is expanded to a 24-bit format from the original 16-bit format of the 6502.
 The 65C816 makes use of two 8-bit registers, the data bank register (DB) and the program bank register (PB), to set bits 16-23 of the address, effectively generating 24-bit addresses.
 In both cases, "bank" refers to a contiguous 64 KB segment of memory that is bounded by the address range $xx0000–$xxFFFF, where xx is the bank address, that is, bits 16-23 of the effective address.
 Both DB and PB are initialized to $00 at power-on or reset.

 During an opcode or operand fetch cycle, PB is prepended to the program counter (PC) to form the 24-bit effective address.
 Should PC "wrap" (return to zero), PB will not be incremented.
 Hence a program is bounded by the limits of the bank in which it is executing.
 Implied by this memory model is that branch and subroutine targets must be in the same bank as the instruction making the branch or call, unless "long" jumps or subroutine calls are used to execute code in another bank.
-There is no programmatic means by which PB can be directly changed.
+To ensure code coherency when transferring control across banks, PB can only be changed when PC is also set at the same time.